 - Place the tray into the freezer for 3-4 hours or until completely frozen.

 - Transfer the cubes of frozen rice cereal into a Stasher Bag or ziplock baggie.

 - This puree will last 4 days in the fridge and for up to 4 months in the freezer.

 How to Re-Heat

-- Take the amount of cubes you want to feed baby that meal and place them in a microwave safe container.
+- Take the number of frozen cubes you want to feed your baby for that meal and place them in a microwave-safe container.

 - You can also take the frozen cubes and place them in a small saucepan on the stove, heating on low and stirring continuously.

-- NOTE: the puree will be thick when you reheat it.
-You can thin it back out by adding in other purees (see list below of some of my favorite options), breastmilk, formula or water.
-Add in a little at a time, stirring in-between.
+- NOTE: The puree will be thick when you reheat it.
+You can thin it back out by adding other purees (see the list below for some of my favorite options), fresh or frozen breast milk, formula, or water.
+Add a little at a time, stirring in-between.